TheCSharpAcademy/CodeReviews.MVC.Budget/MVC.Budget.K-MYR/README.md

 3. Yearly statistics (monthly overspending, total spending, etc.).
 4. Search for transactions.

+Attention: Currently, users can also evaluate transactions from income categories, but these evaluations will not be included in the chart data.

 ## Disclaimer

 This is a learning project as part of my journey to mastering C# and beyond.